lildude/starling-sweeper/README.md

 ### Configuring Your App

 - Deploy the application to Heroku: [Snazzy button coming :soon:]
+- Add Redis to your app: `heroku addons:create heroku-redis:hobby-dev`
 - Take note of the application URL, this is the webhook URL you'll need to enter on Starling.
 - Register an application with your Starling developer account.
 - Create a personal webhook using the URL returned above.